NewtonLabUWM/Misc_Bioinformatics/README.md

 ### fastaToCSV.sh
 Have a FASTA file?
-Want to look at it in Excel or R?
+Want to work with it in Excel or R?
 Use this.